Easy-to-use steam irons

 Steam irons vs steam generators

-Steam irons have an in-built water tank while steam generators have an external tank, which is a lot bigger.
+Steam irons have a built-in water tank, while steam generators have an external tank that is a lot bigger.

-Steam irons tend to be heavier than the irons on steam generators as they hold water inside.
-But while filling and carrying a steam generator tank may be too much for those with reduced strength, you won’t really lift the tank once it’s in place - we’ve found ones that have steamed for more than 30 minutes, compared with around 15 minutes for regular irons.
+Steam irons tend to be heavier than the irons on steam generators, as they hold water inside.
+But while filling and carrying a steam generator tank may be too much for those with reduced strength, you won’t really lift the tank once it’s in place - we’ve found ones that can steam for more than 30 minutes, compared with around 15 minutes for regular irons.

 Steam generators are generally more expensive than irons, but they do tend to be more powerful - so you could be ironing for longer without needing to refill the tank.

-Our table contains a selection of steam generators and steam irons so you can choose whatever works best for you.
 Read our guide to buying a steam iron to find out more.

 Choosing an easy-to-use steam iron

-To help you pick the best iron for you from our selection - and choose between a steam iron and steam generator - we suggest that you visit a shop to ‘try out’ the irons.
+To help you pick the best iron for you from our selection - and choose between a steam iron and steam generator - we suggest that you visit a shop to try out the irons.
 Consider these points when you go:

 Is the iron light and comfortable to hold?